 The colours here are ever so beautiful.
 There is a creek in this little gorge, which creates a small pool.
-Standing in there, surrounded by clicking hot springs makes me feel like I have entered a fairy tale world.
-I am totally mesmerised in there.
+Standing in there, surrounded by clicking hot springs made me feel like I had entered a fairy tale world.
+I was totally mesmerised in there.

-Walking back down to the bathing area you will see the most colourful geothermal moss in the river.
-It is by a soda spring and the colours are out of this world.
-Geothermal vegetation is so colourful!
+When you walk back down to the bathing area, you will see the most colourful geothermal moss in the river.
+It is by a soda spring, and the colours are out of this world.
+Geothermal vegetation is ever so colourful!

-A truly amazing spot, like so many here in Reykjadalur.
+A truly fantastic spot, like so many here in Reykjadalur.

-Geothermal areas are very sensitive to traffic, so let's stay on the marked paths.
-This area needs to be preserved as it is heaven on earth.
+Geothermal areas are susceptible to traffic, so let's stay on the marked paths.
+This area has to be preserved as it is heaven on earth.